populationgenomics/team-docs/hail_batch_dev.md

 ## Merging upstream changes

-We try to keep our Hail fork as close to the upstream repository as possible and integrate any upstream changes about once a week as follows:
+We try to keep our Hail fork as close as possible to the upstream repository.
+About once a week we integrate any upstream changes as follows:

 ```bash
 git remote add upstream https://github.com/hail-is/hail.git  # One-time setup.